Dillian Whyte vs. Óscar Rivas

-Dillian Whyte vs Óscar Rivas was a heavyweight professional boxing match contested between Dillian Whyte and Óscar Rivas for the vacant WBC interim heavyweight title.
+Dillian Whyte vs. Óscar Rivas was a professional boxing match contested between Dillian Whyte and Óscar Rivas for the vacant WBC interim heavyweight title.
 The event took place on 20 July 2019 at The O2 Arena in London.
 After the fight, it was reported that Dillian Whyte tested positive for a substance banned by UK-Anti Doping (UKAD) during training for the fight.
 However, UKAD released a statement in December 2019, fully exonerating Whyte of any wrong-doing.

 Background

 Following his eleventh-round knockout victory over Derek Chisora, Whyte called out unified heavyweight champion Anthony Joshua.
 Joshua, who was unusually booed by many of those present at The O2 Arena, said: “If Deontay Wilder is serious and he is going to fight Tyson Fury and doesn’t want to become undisputed champion, Dillian, you will get a title shot."
 On 12 January 2019, Whyte revealed that he had turned down a "severe lowball" offer from Joshua to fight him in a rematch.
 Whyte did not reveal the figure, however, he claimed it was lower than what he received against Chisora in December 2018.

 Whyte claimed the Joshua fight "was dead" and he was to look at other options, including a potential fight with Dominic Breazeale for the interim WBC belt but Breazeale challenged Deontay Wilder for the world title.

 NABF, IBF International, and WBO-NABO champion Rivas, had enhanced his reputation as a danger man following his brutal knockout of the former world title challenger Bryant Jennings in January.